danilobjr/fable-elmish-react/README.md

 # fable-elmish-react

-Just a minimal app written F#, Fable, Elmish and React
+Just a minimal app written F#, Fable, Elmish and React built on Linux.

 ## Requirements